Copyright © Greene County | All Rights Reserved

 Everyone in Teen Court is a juvenile except the Judge.
 Greene County Judges preside as Judge for the Court.
 The jury members, attorneys, bailiff, and clerk are all juvenile volunteers or participants in the program.
 The program is also supported by adult volunteers from the community.
 In 2013, youth volunteers served a total of 320 volunteer hours with Teen Court.
 Adult volunteers served over 250 hours.

 Participants in the program are given 3 months to complete their sentence, with the responsibility falling to the juvenile.

 In 2013, 67 juveniles participated in Teen Court through 27 court nights throughout the year.
 Out off these 67 juveniles, 45 (67%) successfully completed the program requirements and had their cases closed at the Juvenile Office.

 Of these completing successfully, only 6 returned to Teen Court with a new charge.
 In addition, the juveniles completed over 495 community services hours for Greene County.

 Juvenile defendants are given a variety of sentencing options.
 Some are standard (but the teen jury decides on

 the quantity), and others are creative and specific to each juvenile defendant.

-The standard requirements for each participant include: 2-6 jury sessions at Teen Court, 3-12 Community Service Hours, and 40-160 Community Action Points (which are earned by doing positive activities in the community).
-Each defendant is also required to attend a Family Communication Workshop with a parent.
+The standard requirements for each participant include: 1-4 jury sessions at Teen Court, 3-12 Community Service hours, and 75-150 Community Action Points (which are earned by doing positive activities in the community, school, and/or home).
+Each defendant is also required to attend a Family Communication Workshop with a parent/guardian.

-The rest of the sentence is up to the jury.
-Some ideas that are regularly used include: apology letters to victims or parents, interviews with community members on specific topics, drug and alcohol classes, random drug testing, and essays on various topics.
-The juries are encouraged to be creative, and several new ideas come out in every jury session.
+The remainder of the sentence is decided by the jury.
+Some ideas that are regularly used include: apology letters to victims/parents, interviews with community members on specific topics, drug and alcohol counseling, random drug testing, and essays on various topics.
+The juries are encouraged to be creative.
+Several new ideas come out in every jury session.